 Overtime does not provide for any additional time outs.

 The CFL employs a two-possession overtime (shootout style or modified Kansas Plan) where teams alternate possessions from the 35-yard line and attempt to outscore their opponents in a series in order to win the game.
 Starting in 2010, teams are required to attempt a two-point convert after scoring a touchdown on any possession.
 In the regular season, a tied score after two possessions by each team results in a tie game and each team being awarded 1-point in the standings.
 The playoffs and Grey Cup feature the same overtime rules, however teams continue to play a series of possessions until a winner is decided.

 The shootout format of overtime was introduced in 2000 with four possessions per team before a game would be declared a tie.
 This was reduced to two possessions in 2001.
 From 1986 to 1999 the format used was two 5-minute halves, non-sudden death.

 Starting with the introduction of overtime, 2 points in the standings was awarded for a win and 1 point to each team for a tie.
 From 2000 to 2002, an extra point was awarded to a team that lost in overtime (2 points to the winner, 1 point to the loser, or 1 point each if tied after overtime).
 This change was repealed in 2003 and now the standard 2 points for a win and 1 point each for a tie is how points are awarded in the standings.

 In the final three-minutes of regulation time and all overtime play, coaches may not challenge a play, though they may challenge a penalty provided they have a remaining challenge.
 Instead, reviews of plays will be initiated by the CFL replay command centre.
 Since 2012, all scoring plays are reviewed by the replay command centre.
-Starting in 2014, certain turnovers by fumble or interception will be automatically reviewed by the command centre.
+Starting in 2014, certain turnovers by fumble or interception are automatically reviewed by the command centre.